 HOW DOES CLUB SELECT SOCCER DIFFER FROM PREMIER SOCCER?

 - Club Select plays 8-10 months per year while Premier is year-round.

-- Club Select expects soccer to be top priority during fall and early winter but understands that other sports may take priority during late winter, spring and even part of summer.
+- Club Select expects soccer to be top priority September through early February (December-May for Girls U15+) but understands that other sports may take priority during spring and even part of summer.
 Most Premier clubs expect soccer to be priority all year

 - The majority of Club Select teams have skilled and experienced volunteer coaches but a few teams will have paid coaches.
 Premier teams have full-time paid coaches.